Adrian Andreev: 2023: United Cup debut, First Grand Slam qualifications

 Gergana Topalova where they lost to the top seeded team of Maria Sakkari and Stefanos Tsitsipas.

 At the 2023 Australian Open qualifications, he defeated Francesco Maestrelli, and 15th seed Jurij Rodionov but fell to 20th seed Zizou Bergs in the final round.

 He regained the Bulgarian No. 2 ranking on 20 February 2023.

 He reached also the third round of qualifying at the 2023 French Open but lost to Major debutant Genaro Alberto Olivieri.
 He lost in the first round and second rounds of qualifying at Wimbledon and at the US Open falling to Michael Mmoh and Borna Gojo respectively.

-2024–2025: Maiden ATP Challenger title, hiatus, out of top 500
+2024–2026: Maiden ATP Challenger title, hiatus, back to Tour

 At the 2024 Zadar Open, Andreev reached his maiden Challenger final defeating Manuel Guinard, wildcard Matej Dodig, Enrico Dalla Valle and Timofey Skatov.
 He lost to Jozef Kovalík in the final.
-As a result he returned to the top 230 in the rankings on 8 April 2024.
+As a result, he returned to the top 230 in the rankings on 8 April 2024.

 In August 2024, Andreev won his maiden title at the CT Porto Challenger, defeating fourth seed Carlos Taberner in the final.
 He became the fifth Bulgarian to win a challenger title.
 As a result, he returned to the top 205 in the rankings on 9 September 2024.